krishnakadiyala/NPAcourse/labs/Bonus_Labs/Parsing_Show_Commands.md

 Add two new tasks:

-  * One that will _parse_ the "show version" and "show interfaces" response using the pre-built TextFSM template and save them as a new variables using the `set_fact` module.
+  * One that will _parse_ the "show version" and "show interfaces" response using the pre-built TextFSM template and save them as new variables using the `set_fact` module.
   * One that will debug the new variables.

 ```yaml